What to Research Before a Job Interview

 Tools and Resources to Speed Your Research

 If you prefer structured templates and templates for your StoryBank, there are ready-made resources that save time and ensure consistency.
-For example, many professionals use intermediary tools and targeted courses to systematize their practice and capture evidence-based stories.
-If you’d like plug-and-play templates for resumes and cover letters to align with role research, you can download free resume and cover letter templates that speed preparation and ensure your documents reflect the language you’ll use in interviews.
-For hands‑on skills training and scenario practice, consider a structured career confidence course that guides you through converting research into interview performance using coached exercises and templates.
+For example, many professionals use intermediary tools and targeted courses to systematise their practice and capture evidence-based stories.
+If you’d like plug-and-play templates for resumes and cover-letters to align with role research, you can download free resume and cover letter templates that speed preparation and ensure your materials reflect the language you’ll use in interviews.
+For hands-on skills training and scenario practice, consider a structured career-confidence course that guides you through converting research into interview performance using coached exercises and templates.

 Post-Interview: Using Research to Follow Up and Evaluate Offers